Requesting Disability Accommodations

 Process to Request Disability Accommodations

-- Complete and return the Disability Service Request and Release of Confidential Information Form [pdf] to the Coordinator of Disability Services in the Office of Academic Affairs.
+- Complete and return the Disability Service Request and Release of Confidential Information Form [pdf] to the coordinator of Disability Services.

 Coordinator of Disability Services

 - The student must provide appropriate supporting documentation for both academic accommodation requests and non-academic (medical) accommodation requests.

 - The appropriate College staff will review the documentation and the request and will notify the student of the outcome.